About the Program

 In order to be awarded an Estate Planning Certificate, students must:

 - Earn 9 credits in Estate Planning I (2 or 3 Credits) and at least three of the following estate planning electives:

 - Business and Estate Planning for Closely Held Businesses (2 Credits);

 - Drafting and Analyzing Fundamental Estate Planning Documents (3 Credits);

 - Estate Planning II (1 Credit);

-- Income Tax of Estates and Trusts (2 credits)
+- Income Taxation of Estates and Trusts (2 Credits);

-- Non-Tax Issues in Estate Planning (2 credits)
+- Non-Tax Issues in Estate Planning (2 Credits); and

 - Orphans’ Court Pleading and Trial Practice (3 Credits).

 - Attain a cumulative grade point average of 2.5 or higher.